-The software and firmware employed by Hart Verity Voting 2.2.1 consists of 2 types, custom and commercial off the shelf (COTS).
+The software and firmware employed by Hart Verity Voting 2.2.2 consists of 2 types, custom and commercial off the shelf (COTS).
 COTS applications were verified to be pristine, or were subjected to source code review for analysis of any modifications and verification of meeting the pertinent standards.
-For Software, the software was either obtained directly from the 3rd party manufacturer, or was verified against digital signatures obtained from the 3rd party manufacturer.
+The COTS software and firmware was either obtained directly from the 3rd party manufacturer, or was verified against digital signatures obtained from the 3rd party manufacturer.
 No modified COTS were implemented.
-For Hardware, the hardware was either shipped directly from the 3rd party manufacturer, or the specifications.
+For hardware, the hardware was either shipped directly from the 3rd party manufacturer, or the equipment was inspected to verify conformance to the 3rd party manufacturer's specifications.

-Tables 4 and 5 below detail each application employed by the Hart Verity Voting 2.2.1 voting system.
+Tables 3 and 4 below detail each application employed by the Hart Verity Voting 2.2.2 voting system.

-Table 3 - Har t Verity Voting g 2.2.1 Software and Firmware g ===== 00101010
+Table 3 - Hart Verity Voting 2.2.2 Software and Firmware